MekanJuma/salesforce-jwt-auth/README.md

    - Ensure all required packages are installed
    - Verify the private key file is unencrypted and readable
    - Check that the algorithm specified matches the certificate type

+4. **API Call Errors**
+   - Verify the access token was obtained successfully
+   - Check that the API version in the URL is supported
+   - Ensure the user has appropriate permissions for the API endpoint